 Do you offer clinical rotations for students enrolled in other accredited PA Programs?

-We do not offer clinical rotations for students enrolled in other Physician Assistant programs, except in special circumstances and when asked for assistance by the director of another PA program.
+We do not offer clinical rotations for students enrolled in other PA programs, except in special circumstances and when asked for assistance by the director of another PA program.

 Is there on-campus housing available?

 Baylor College of Medicine as an institution owns no dormitory facilities.
-Favrot Tower Apartments, a two-three minute walk from Baylor, is operated under the administrative control of the TMC Housing Department and operates as a service to all students and medical professionals associated with the TMC.
 Community-based housing, such as furnished and unfurnished apartments, condominiums, duplexes, and houses are available near the Texas Medical Center in a wide variety of styles and cost.

 Are students required to have health insurance?